-HQ Land Forces is located at Andover in Hampshire (from mid 2009)
+CLF’s Headquarters (HQ Land Forces) is located at Andover in Hampshire

-and commands almost 100% of the Army’s fighting capability.
-HQ Land Forces
+and commands almost 100 per cent of the Army’s fighting capability.
+This

-HQ Land Forces’ role is to deliver and sustain the Army's operational
+CLF’s role is to deliver and sustain the Army's operational capability,

-equipment,

 including attack helicopters, Challenger 2 tanks, Warrior Infantry

-Fighting Vehicles, AS90 and the Multi Launched Rocket System (MLRS).
+Fighting Vehicles, AS90 guns and the Guided Multi Launched Rocket System

 Commander-in-Chief Land Forces.